Keyboard shortcuts

 Shared home directories (NFS/GPFS)

-• Each machine detects its CPU level and installs compiled tools to its own ~/.local/$PLAT/ directory:
+With PLAT on, each machine installs compiled tools to its own ~/.local/$PLAT/ directory:

 MachinePLATWhere tools live